Hornchurch tube station: Location

-The station is named after the town of Hornchurch in which it is situated approximately 1 mi south of the high street.
-The station is located on Station Lane in the London Borough of Havering and is surrounded by a cluster of shops.
-It is in a primarily residential area and is near to St George's Health and Wellbeing Hub and Hornchurch Country Park.
-A 68 space station car park, managed by National Car Parks, is accessed from Naunton Way.
+The station is located on Station Lane in the London Borough of Havering, approximately 1 mi south of Hornchurch high street.
+It is surrounded by a cluster of shops in a primarily residential area, near to St George's Health and Wellbeing Hub and Hornchurch Country Park.
+A 66 space car park, owned by Transport for London and managed by Saba Park Services UK Limited, is accessed from Naunton Way.
+It is served by London Buses routes 193, 252, 256 and school route 652, providing connections to Collier Row, County Park Estate, Noak Hill, Queen's Hospital, Romford and St George's Park.

 Upminster Bridge station is 1.26 km to the east of the station and Elm Park is 1.5 km to the west.
 It is 22.2 km along the line from in central London and 2.5 km from the eastern terminus at Upminster.

-London Buses routes 165, 193, 248, 252, 256, 370, 372 and school routes 646, 648 and 652 serve the station, providing connections to Collier Row, County Park Estate, Cranham, Lakeside Shopping Centre, Noak Hill, Queen's Hospital, Rainham, Romford and St George's Park.
+The station is 13 mi 56 chain down the line from Fenchurch Street.

 Services

 The station is managed by London Underground.
 It is in London fare zone 6.
 The typical off-peak service from the station is 12 District line trains per hour to Upminster and 12 to Earl's Court, of which six continue to Ealing Broadway and six continue to Richmond.
 At peak periods the number of trains per hour increases to 15 and some trains continue from Earl's Court to Wimbledon.
 Services towards central London operate from approximately 05:00 to 23:45 and services to Upminster operate from approximately 06:00 to 01:30.
 The journey time to Upminster is approximately four minutes, to Barking 13 minutes and to Tower Hill in central London 36 minutes.
-With 1.62 million entries and exits in 2023, it ranked 235th busiest London Underground station.
+With 1.67 million entries and exits in 2024, it was ranked the 233rd busiest London Underground station.